License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 The article primarily mentions the monument for Casimir Pulaski erected in Savannah at Monument Square.
 The monument for Tadeusz Kościuszko is only mentioned - the author of the text focuses rather on Kościuszko's arrival in America and the battle there.
 (Source: Tygodnik Illustrowany, Warsaw 1861, T:4, pp. 51-53., after: Digital Library of the University of Łódź).

-A modernised reading of the text.
+A modernised reading of the text

 Monuments to Casimir Pulaski and Tadeusz Kościuszko in America.

+Casimir Pulaski, that ideal of a hero, the last leader of the Bar Confederation, having bravely defended Częstochowa, left his homeland and hurried to America.
 On 9 October 1779, he fell at the storming of the city of Savannah.
 A cannonball tore off his leg and he received a rifle shot in the chest when, at the head of a French cavalry regiment, having overrun the rampart, he fell into the middle of an English redoubt.

 In Savannah, in Monument Square, a tall stone obelisk was erected to him on the spot where he fell from his horse and received his fatal wound.
 In the congressional gallery in Washington, D.C., they preserve a bust of Pulaski.
 Several US ships so far bear his name, and the largest hotel in Savannah is named the "Pulaski House".
 The American poet Longfellow dedicated the "Hymn of the Moravian Sisters of Bethlehem, at the dedication of Pulaski's name" to his memory.
 We give two exceptions from it, translated by Alexander Rypinski:

-"When Pulaski's banner was dedicated,
+"When Pulaski's banner was consecrated,

 In the temple a stray ray behind the wall